dkundel/bundler-examples/README.md

 only uses the bare minimum in each bundler to get the example working.
 Therefore, none of these examples will focus on bundle size.

-Every example has the output committed to it and the input source code is always the same.
+Every example has the output committed to it and the input source code is always the same, except minor changes in importing for Web App bundling.

 ## Basic Library